Pressing (Pressurage)Hand picked grape clusters are gently pressed to release the highest quality juice.

 Débourbage (de-sludging) is the word for letting the freshly pressed juice settle before fermentation.
 This also allows for solids (skins and pips) to sink to the bottom for easy removal.

-Chaptalisation is the process of adding sugar to the must to the can obtain 11% alcohol after the fermentation.
+Chaptalisation is the process of adding sugar to the must to obtain 11% alcohol after the fermentation.

 After settling, the juice is sendt to the winery for the first fermentation.

 This first fermentation transforms the grape juice into wine.
 Yeasts transform sugar into alcohol.
 The fermentation process lasts for about two weeks.

 Most producers ferment in thermostatically controlled stainless-steel vats (tanks) which gives the purest expression of fruit, while fermentation in oak (barriques) gives more softness and richness.

 Malolactic fermentation transforms malic acid into lactic acid.
 This fermentation takes place at the end of the alcoholic fermentation and takes about 4 to 5 weeks.
 Like all fermentations, it changes the aromas of the wine.